"Video games are an expressive medium. They represent how real and imagined systems work. They invite

 Critical Review (10%)

 You will be required to write a short, 500 or so word, single-spaced critical review of a game or a text not covered by the course that you believe fits the critical, theoretical, and intellectual stakes of this class.
 You will locate a game or text, close read it, and generate an academic assessment of the game or text's value for study.
 In other words, what game might you include in a class like ours?
 What text?
 You must have your game or text approved by the instructor.
 The critical review will be turned in and published on the course blog and is due by the last week of class.
 See the critical review prompt for more details.

 Participation and Preparedness (30%)

 Preparedness and participation forms a large component of your final grade.
 It is essential that you prepare for class, attend class, and participate.
 Missing class may seriously compromise your ability to do well in this class.
 Again, negative participation will hurt your participation grade.
-Participation is determined by 1) your respectful presence in class, 2) your willingness to discuss, comment, and ask questions, 3) your preparation for class, which includes bringing required materials to class and doing all of the assigned reading for class, 4) your engagement in group work, 5) your use of the class blog, 6) and your interactions with me and other students.
+Participation is determined by 1) your respectful presence in class, 2) your willingness to discuss, comment, and ask questions, 3) your preparation for class, which includes bringing required materials to class and doing all of the assigned reading for class, 4) your presentation and engagement in group work, 5) your use of the class blog, 6) and your interactions with me and other students.
 Finally, failure to turn in homework, incomplete assignments, or late papers will negatively impact your participation grade.

 Moreover, you will be required to participate generally on the class web log.
 Please bookmark the blog address, check the site regularly, and feel free to comment and post regularly.
 The class blog will be used for announcements, assignment reminders, updates to the syllabus, as well as questions, inquiries, and an extension of in-class discussion.
 Blog commenting, responding to other students’ plogs, and posting will be taken into account in evaluating class participation.
 See the class blog for details on blog etiquette and rules of engagement.